rafzarf/small-py-project/readme.md

 ## Description

-This project aims to foster my programming skills, specifically in python, because I am aspiring to be a AI/ML Engineer.
+This project aims to foster my programming skills, specifically in python, because I am aspiring to be an AI/ML Engineer.

 ## Features

-- [List the main features and functionalities of your project]
+- Caesar Chiper: I have already implemented scripts for the Substitution Cipher, Vigenere Cipher, and Autokey Vigenere Cipher.

 ## Installation